pete-maxhealth/maxhealth/README.md

 ---

-*Built by Pete.
-Software architect, Oracle DBA, RPA developer — and GBM patient in remission.*
+*Built by Pete. retired Software architect, Oracle DBA, RPA developer — and GBM patient in remission.*

 *YOUR DATA.
 YOUR HEALTH.
 YOUR RULES.*